NovaBACKUP Data Protection Blog

 The general rule of thumb for server lifespan is 3-5 years.
 Now with virtualization, you can get more virtual servers into one physical server.
 This also makes it easier to replicate the virtual servers to a secondary physical server when it comes time to switch out servers for maintenance or upgrades.

-Through the use virtualization software, you are able to essentially split up a physical server using partitions into multiple virtual servers, each with its own operating system and applications.
+Through the use of virtualization software, you are able to essentially split up a physical server using partitions into multiple virtual servers, each with its own operating system and applications.

 When an older server reaches the end of its lifespan, you may want to consider virtualization.
-Whether that means taking one server off line and then utilizing your remaining physical resources to their fullest potential, or implementing virtualization on a new, more robust server, there are cost savings to be reaped moving forward.
+Whether that means taking one server offline and then utilizing your remaining physical resources to their fullest potential, or implementing virtualization on a new, more robust server, there are cost savings to be reaped moving forward.

 Possibly the biggest advantages come from reduced costs and simpler backup capabilities, enabling you to be prepared for anything.
 Find out more about what virtualization terms you should familiarize yourself with before utilizing server virtualization.